Last Updated on March 2, 2021 by Shaun Snapp

 Secondly, the commenter is on to something quite true.
 SAP has since HANA was introduced been exaggerating the number of HANA customers, which we covered in the article Why Did SAP Stop Reporting HANA Numbers After 2015?

-This article explains that two quarters after this article was written was the last time SAP reported HANA customer number up until when wrote this article (so March 2019).
+This article explains that two quarters after this article was written was the last time SAP reported HANA customer number until writing this article (so March 2019).

 Let us see what Appleby says to this.

 “So I don’t work for SAP so I can’t speak for Bill.
 But all software vendors count customer numbers in various ways.
 You’ll have to confirm what the 1200 ISV number means – but I believe SAP only counts real production licenses.

 The real question is the number of live customers and what they are actually doing.
 Most of my significant HANA customers are doing large-scale BW systems and they are very happy.
 From a SI perspective, Bluefin’s US and Asia business are now 100% HANA and the UK business also has a significant portion.
 The revenue growth for us from HANA year on year is significant.